2020-2023

 - If an insufficient number of bargaining unit members are willing to accept the necessary transfer, the least senior will be involuntarily transferred.

-- Each bargaining unit member to be involuntarily transferred will be placed on the district-wide “involuntary transfer list” and given the option of requesting due consideration for any available positions in the District.
+- Each bargaining unit member to be involuntarily transferred will be placed on the District-wide “involuntary transfer list” and given the option of requesting due consideration for any available positions in the District.
 Consideration for educational office personnel positions shall be based upon qualifications, merit and ability (including performance evaluations, if available), relevant experience, and seniority, provided all other factors are determined by the District to be equal.

-- Bargaining unit members on the district-wide “involuntary transfer List” who request due consideration for an available position and are not approved for the position will choose from any positions in the District that remain available following the due consideration process above, in order of seniority.
+- Bargaining unit members on the District-wide “involuntary transfer List” who request due consideration for an available position and are not approved for the position will choose from any positions in the District that remain available following the due consideration process above, in order of seniority.

-- Bargaining unit members on the district-wide “involuntary transfer list” will be notified of their assignment for the following school year no later than May 15th.
+- Bargaining unit members on the District-wide “involuntary transfer list” will be notified of their assignment for the following school year no later than May 15th.
 If the need arises to alter an assignment, the bargaining unit member and Association will be notified immediately.
 Any bargaining unit member being involuntarily transferred shall be placed before voluntary transfers are allowed and prior to hiring bargaining unit members from outside the District.

 Paraprofessionals